 Applying a sense of choice to foods, we are able to evaluate every decision we make, weighing the impact of what we want to eat, against where we want to be.
 If we want to eat a hot fudge sundae, yet we want to fit into that pairs of pants currently collecting dust in our closet, we are going to have to make some serious choices.
-The reason this choice becomes so important is that without evaluating it clearly, one of two things will inevitably happen: we will either avoid the sundae, telling ourself we can never have it, feel deprived, and end up overdoing it later, or we will avoid thinking anything, and just have it anyway, without thinking about it, and end up overdoing it, and feeling guilty.
-Avoiding both of these negative situations then becomes dependent on our ability to think clearly through the decision making process.
-Obviously, we can neither avoid the sundae totally, or have all of it right now, as neither one of these choices satisfies both of our wants, ands goals.
-So, we are going to have to be able to negotiate with ourselves for both these wants and goals, and look for a third option.
+The reason this choice becomes so important is that without evaluating it clearly, one of two things will inevitably happen: we will either avoid the sundae, telling ourselves we can never have it, feel deprived, and end up overdoing it later, or we will avoid thinking anything, and just have it anyway, without thinking about it, and end up overdoing it, and feeling guilty.
+Avoiding both of these negative situations then becomes dependent on our ability to think clearly through the decision-making process.
+Obviously, we can neither avoid the sundae totally nor have all of it right now, as neither one of these choices satisfies both of our wants and goals.
+So, we are going to have to be able to negotiate with ourselves for both these wants and goals and look for a third option.

 When it comes to pizza, third options come in many slices, pardon the pun.
 We can either have less of the dangerous deep-dish version, reducing the total caloric impact of it, or we can come up with a healthier version.
-That is just what California Fresh and Fit has done.
-Offering tasty, yet surprisingly healthy versions of the foods we love is what this company specializes in.
+That is just what Live in Fitness have done.
+Offering tasty, yet surprisingly healthy versions of the foods we love are what this company specializes in.
 Imagine pizza that is fresh!

 Fitness Retreat! –